-Zucker School of Medicine students are eligible to apply for admission to the MD/MPH program during their third year (MS3).
-The goal of the MD/MPH program is to facilitate the attainment of both degrees within a five-year period.
-Accepted MD/MPH students take a leave of absence from medical school between the third and fourth year to complete the majority of their MPH course work during one year's time.
-Tuition and fees for the MPH portion are in addition to the cost of attendance for the Zucker School of Medicine MD program, and are evaluated each year and subject to change.
+The MD/MPH and MD/MBA Programs are open to all students enrolled in the Zucker School of Medicine, inclusive of the 4+4 BS-BA/MD program.
+The suggested timing to enter either of these programs is after completion of year 3 of the MD program.
+The goal is for students to attain both degrees within a five-year time frame.
+Accepted students will take a leave of absence from the MD program to complete the majority of their MPH or MBA coursework in one year.

+Tuition and graduate fees for the MPH or MBA portions will be evaluated each year and are subject to change.
+This is in addition to the cost of attendance for the Zucker School of Medicine MD program.